pazvanti/Phoenix/README.md

 }
 ```

-## The `PhoenixController`, the `Result` and the `View`
+## The `FlamewingController`, the `Result` and the `View`

-Each controller in your application that wants to use Phoenix must extend the `PhoenixController` class.
+Each controller in your application that wants to use Flamewing must extend the `FlamewingController` class.
 This will allow the engine to properly generate reverse-routes for the controllers.
 Additionally, it will allow you to easily return either an HTML page or a JSON object.
-This is because all Phoenix controllers must return a `Result`.
-Don't worry, `PhoenixController` provides helper methods for this via the `ok()`, `notFound()` and `withHttpStatus()` methods.
+This is because all Flamewing controllers must return a `Result`.
+Don't worry, `FlamewingController` provides helper methods for this via the `ok()`, `notFound()` and `withHttpStatus()` methods.

 To return an HTML page, you must call the `View.of()` method and provide template name (without `.java.html`) and it's input parameters.